What is a Teen Science Café?

 Origins of the Teen Science Café Network

-In 2007, Science Education Solutions received a grant from the National Science Foundation, and began an experiment to see if the adult science café model could be adapted to appeal to high school teens.
-The program, Café Scientifique New Mexico, became very popular with teens in four towns of diverse character across northern New Mexico.
+In 2007, Science Education Solutions, based in Los Alamos, New Mexico, received a grant from the U.S. National Science Foundation to conduct an experiment to see if the adult science café model could be adapted to appeal to high school teens.
+The program, Café Scientifique New Mexico, became very popular with teens in four towns of highly diverse character across northern New Mexico.
 The blend of conversing with scientists about interesting science topics in an out-of-school social setting and digging deeper with hands on activities was the hook.

-The teen Café Scientifique New Mexico model was refined through trial and error and formal evaluation over several years.
+The teen café model was refined through trial and error and formal evaluation over several years.
 Today it continues to provide teens with a new perspective on the nature of science and a picture of scientists as real people leading interesting lives.
 The program has proven to be a rich—and fun—complement to the science they learn in the classroom.

 The Network free membership and to any organization wishing to start a teen café program.
 Organizations in other nations are welcome to join!